 Google’s advice for core updates

-Truly in the fashion of Google, they gave no specific, actionable advice on how to deal with the January 2020 core update.
+In typical Google fashion, they gave no specific, actionable advice on how to deal with the January 2020 core update.
 Their only piece of advice was to refer back to the August 2019 Google Webmaster Central blog on what you should know about core updates.

 That being said, the blog offers advice that most publishers should read at least once.
 Here’s some of the most important info outlined below.